HEDGE (HEDGE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 HEDGE Historical Price

-According to the latest data gathered on HEDGE live price page, the current price of HEDGE is 0.000500USD.
+According to the latest data gathered on HEDGE live price page, the current price of HEDGE is 0USD.
 The circulating supply of HEDGE(HEDGE) is

 In the past 24 hours, HEDGE has shown a price movement of